adelsarvary/Balconnect/README.md

 * [Roadmap](https://github.com/adelsarvary/Balconnect/blob/main/Roadmap.md)
 * [Code of Conduct](https://github.com/adelsarvary/Balconnect/blob/main/Code_of_Conduct.md) - Please note that it’s very important to maintain a positive and supportive environment for everyone who wants to participate.
 When you join as a collaborator, you must follow the code of conduct in all interactions both on and offline.

-## Thank you
+## Thank you!

-Thanks for taking the time to read this project page and please do get involved.
+Thanks for taking the time to read this project page.
+I would love you to get involved!

 ## **Glossary**

-Currently in development.
+A separate document currently in development.

 * **Issue**: the GitHub term for tasks, enhancements, and bugs for your projects.
 * **Milestone**: an event or state marking a specific stage in development on the project.